PIReTship/bookdata-tools/README.md

 This repository contains the code to import and integrate the book and rating data that we work with.

+If you use these scripts in any published reseaerch, cite [our paper](https://md.ekstrandom.net/pubs/book-author-gender):

+> Michael D. Ekstrand, Mucun Tian, Mohammed R. Imran Kazi, Hoda Mehrpouyan, and Daniel Kluver.
+2018.
+Exploring Author Gender in Book Rating and Recommendation.
+In *Proceedings of the 12th ACM Conference on Recommender Systems* (RecSys '18).
+ACM, pp. 242–250.
+DOI:[10.1145/3240323.3240373](https://doi.org/10.1145/3240323.3240373). arXiv:[1808.07586v1](https://arxiv.org/abs/1808.07586v1) [cs.IR].

+**Note:** the limitations section of the paper contains important information about the limitations of the data these scripts compile.  **Do not use this data or tools without understanding those limitations**.

 ## Requirements

 - PostgreSQL 10 or later with [orafce](https://github.com/orafce/orafce) and `pg_prewarm` (from the